ietf-wg-acme/acme/draft-ietf-acme-acme.md

 field.
 If present, the "identifier" field MUST contain an ACME identifier ({{iana-identifier}}).
 The "identifier" field MUST NOT be present at the top level in ACME problem documents.
 It can only be present in subproblems.
-Subproblems need not all have the same type, and do not need to match the top level type.
+Subproblems need not all have the same type, and they do not need to match the top level type.

 ACME clients may choose to use the "identifier" field of a subproblem as a hint that an operation would succeed if that identifier were omitted.
-For instance, if an order contains ten DNS identifiers, and the new-order request returns a problem document with two subproblems, referencing two of those identifiers, the ACME client may choose to submit another order containing only the eight identifiers not listed in the problem document.
+For instance, if an order contains ten DNS identifiers, and the new-order request returns a problem document with two subproblems (referencing two of those identifiers), the ACME client may choose to submit another order containing only the eight identifiers not listed in the problem document.

 ~~~~~